domaindrivendev/Swashbuckle.WebApi/README.md

 So, if your app's default namespace is "Swashbuckle.TestApp", and you have a custom script - "SwaggerExtensions/onComplete.js", then it will be assigned the following resource name at build time:

 "Swashbuckle.TestApp.SwaggerExtensions.onComplete.js"

+#### Custom ui routes and embedded resources ####

+You can use the **CustomRoute** option to map a swagger ui path (<your-api-endpoint\>/swagger/ui/{*uiPath}) to a custom embedded resource.
+For example, the code sample above overrides index.html from the embedded swagger-ui with a custom version.
+You could use this approach to build your own tailored version of the swagger-ui and then serve it up instead of the default embedded version.

 ## Transitioning to Swashbuckle 4.0 ##